advanced-computer-lab-2023/Sonic-Clinic/README.md

 ## Code Style

-We adhere to a set of coding conventions to maintain consistency and readability across the project.
+We applied a set of coding conventions to maintain consistency and readability across the project.
 Please follow these guidelines when contributing to the codebase:

 - **JavaScript/Node.js:** We follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript and Node.js projects.